Back from Kyiv, Czech PM says Ukraine needs more weapons

 NATO Secretary General Jens Stoltenberg said it was good for Western allies to engage closely with Zelenskyy, but he didn't clearly endorse the visit to Kyiv.

-At home, the prime ministers won widespread praise for traveling into a country at war.
-Some criticized the leaders for making a risky trip that was largely symbolic and lacked a clear international mandate.
+At home, the prime ministers won widespread praise for traveling into a country at war, and some predicted the trip would be remembered as historic.
+A few, however, criticized the leaders for making a risky trip that was largely symbolic and lacked a clear international mandate.

 For his part, Zelenskyy voiced his appreciation for the show of support from members of the EU, which he hopes Ukraine will one day be able to join.

 The leaders crossed safely by train back into Poland on Wednesday morning.
-They then had a phone conversation with European Council President Charles Michel, according to Fiala.
-He tweeted a photo of the three prime ministers sitting around a phone as they briefed Michel on the “results of the mission in Kyiv.”
+They then had a phone conversation with European Council President Charles Michel.
+Fiala tweeted a photo of the three prime ministers sitting around a phone as they briefed Michel.

 In Brussels, a spokesperson for the EU's executive arm said “solidarity is expressed in different ways through different channels.”